SPEAKER

 World Steel Dynamics

-John Lichtenstein recently joined World Steel Dynamics as managing partner.
+John Lichtenstein is managing partner at World Steel Dynamics.
 He brings more than 35 years of experience as an industry thought leader and global consulting practice leader at Accenture, Arthur D. Little and RCG Research and Consulting Group.
 Lichtenstein has had a long association with World Steel Dynamics.
 He has been a featured speaker at numerous Steel Success Strategies Conferences, where he addressed a wide range of topics including mergers and acquisitions, business transformation and technology, and organization and leadership.

 STEPHEN MONTAGUE